โธ Parliament has been on recess for about 9 weeks. Last recorded activity: 2026-06-18.

 ✦ AI Summary

-This bill, also known as Evan's Law, aims to ease the administrative burden on parents who are grieving the loss of a child.
-It ensures that parents receiving Employment Insurance (EI) parental or adoption benefits can continue to receive them if their child dies during the benefit period, without needing to reapply.
-Additionally, it extends the bereavement leave available to federally regulated employees to up to 10 weeks, providing more time off work to cope with the death of a child.
+This bill, also known as Evan's Law, aims to provide more support to parents who experience the death of a child.
+It ensures that individuals receiving Employment Insurance (EI) benefits to care for a newborn or adopted child can continue to receive those benefits if the child passes away during the benefit period.
+This prevents the need to reapply, easing an administrative burden during a difficult time.
+Additionally, the bill extends the bereavement leave available to employees under the Canada Labour Code, allowing them up to 10 weeks off following the death of a child.

 Generated by Gemini ยท may contain errors